Wanxiangzhiji/Ji_Qi.github.io/_pages/about.md

 His past work includes resilience analysis of financial risk networks and the application of reinforcement learning in industrial system degradation modeling.

-Currently, my research focuses on nitrogen emission management and policy analysis within the sustainable agriculture framework🌏, with the goal of formulating data-driven policy insights through network and risk analysis to support sustainable development goals.
+Currently, my research focuses on nitrogen emission management and policy analysis within the sustainable agriculture framework 💭🌏🌍🌏, with the goal of formulating data-driven policy insights through network and risk analysis to support sustainable development goals.